Skip to main content

 2. Enable the IP allowlist and blocklist feature

-• Blocklist mode: Block access from IP addresses in the list and allow all other IP addresses.
+• Blocklist Mode: Block access from IPs in the list, while all other IPs are allowed to access.

-• Allowlist mode: Only IP addresses in the list are allowed access; all others are denied.
+• Allowlist Mode: Only IPs in the list are allowed to access; all others are denied.

 • Supports adding multiple IP addresses or network segments, with one entry per line separated by line breaks.